frankframework/frank-manual/docs/source/gettingStarted/horizonTransactions.rst

 searches destinations.
 That functionality would be needed before restricting access would make sense.

-Security is easy to implement using the frank!framework.
+Security is easy to implement using the Frank!Framework.
 This manual will be extended with another user story of New Horizons to cover this topic.